soundofives/worldbuilding/settings/15k/15k/Quotes.md

 "Somebody cut my fucking head off" - Rabbitouille
 "I slap elk ass" - Adam Benfield
-"Disengage triggers an attack of opportunity from me" - Carric "Fuck off" - Rabbitouille
+"Disengage triggers an attack of opportunity from me" - Carric "Fuck off" - Rabbitouille "Think of what a man cave would look like in the 1470's" - Evan     "So like an actual cave" - Adam "Your ass is enourmous" - DM "And what about my tits" -  Evan "WHo's gunna carry the boots?" -
+"I'm gunna find whereever your asshole starts and fuck it" - "Ok, I'm about to gang bang him." - Rabbitouille
+"In your anger, it seems you  have killed her" - Carric "So are you edging or are you gooning?" - Carric
+"You can shove a lot in that throat" - Muck
+"Usually we don't save people from the Tower.
+There's a trail of bodies." - Carric "Uhhhhh, what he means is..." - Rabbitouille
+"DId he suck you dry?" - Muck
+"I need the strength to grab a god" - Carric
+"I'm about to stuff you like a turkey" - Rabbitouille "Give me a good bonking" - Muck
+"I don't know if my dad likes me" - Rabbitouille
+"I'm always here to give you a ride" - Phillip , "Just like Nolan's Mom" - Carric "Fuck.....they're liberals." - Carric
+"I'm on a daddy - daughter   --- ugh, I mean mother son date" - Rabbitouille "If you could change one thing in this world little rabbit, what would it be?" - Mahin Duskivaine
+	-I would wish that elves could marry animals - Rabbitouille "He's attacking the tree hugging cunt!" - Muck "Shynedar Akhbar!!!!!" - Rabbitouille
+"Jesus why don't you just cut off your balls" - Cole "I think we should kill them" - Koshi
+"Master wait for me master! " - Rabbitouille
+"1 millllion gold" - Carric
+"The were black males outside..." - Mysto
+"The black males left!" - Rabbitouille
+"I fart in it and give it pink eye" - Rabbitouille "There's lots of him mirrored, right?
+He's the Blue Man group!" - Maximo "Large gaps are worries for people who haven't fallen 3000 feet before" - Carric "Maximo has many advanced skills, but reading is not one of them" - Maximo "I use my reaction to say, "Oh shit"" - Carric
+"Tug it out?
+In a time like this?" -Rabbitouille
+"I see Carric expose himself" - Rabbitouille
+"I'm tuggin hard" - Rabbitouille
+"Oh boy that's one happy ending" - Muck
+"It doesn't say where I laid hands" - Maximo
+"I upper-deck the Touille bathroom" - Carric
+"I've never beat any little kids in my entire life" - Carric "I kiss the toad and turn it to a prince" - Rabbitouille "I could hang myself on the chandelier" - Rabbitouille "It's full of cum" - Carric
+"I'll take the bottle of cum" - Rabbitouille
+"They're not necessarily our kind of people..."
+"It's because they're black" - Carric "Mahin, I want to be very clear.... let's run away together." - Rabbitouille "He got very unlucky and just disintegrated" - Carric "We're going to get blown back?" - Carric
+"Well we'll blow his back out" - Rabbitouille "Consider his back blown" - Rabbitouille
+"Heads will roll.
+Backs will be blown.
+Shitting will be much easier." - Rabbitouille "So all dwarves are bi?" - Gilbert
+"I steal 4 wedding rings and put them in my butt" - Gilbert "I cover myself in blackface" - Gilbert
+"Hey lil mamma" - Gilbert